List of Ronin Warriors characters: Talpa

+Dark Warlords

 Anubis

 Anubis, the Dark Warlord of Cruelty, known in Japan as Shutendōji, the Ogre Demon General (鬼魔将・朱天童子, Oni Mashō Shutendōji), is the initial leader of the Four Dark Warlords.
 Four hundred years ago, he was the warrior Toshitada Koma (狛 俊忠, Koma Toshitada), whose ambition and bloodlust made him susceptible to Talpa's influence.

 In the present day, he is the first of the Warlords to fight the Warriors.
 After several battles, Talpa, sensing that Anubis was showing weakness, uses the Nether Spirits to return him to the Dynasty's control.
 However, he is saved after Kento defeats the Spirits and, after the Ancient One makes him realize that Talpa was using him, renounces the Dynasty.

 Though he disappears after Talpa's first defeat, he later returns after taking on the Ancient One's role as protector.
 Though the Warriors are initially distrusting of him, Anubis proves himself by aiding them in battle.
 After meeting Lady Kayura, whom he recognizes as the last living member of the Ancient One's clan and seeks to redeem, he sacrifices himself to free her from Lord Badamon's control, giving her his Armor and the Ancient One's staff.

-Anubis wears the Armor of Cruelty, also known as the Armor of Cruelty/the Bear (貴力, Riki), which represents Spring and the virtue of Chū (忠, Loyalty).
+Anubis wears the Armor of Cruelty/the Bear (貴力, Riki), which represents Spring and the virtue of Chū (忠, Loyalty).
 He wields a kusarigama and his finishing move is Quake With Fear (紅雷閃, Kōraisen), in which he sends his chain into the ground and it emerges as several chains.

 His Japanese name, Shutendōji, is a reference to the demon from Japanese folklore.

 Cale

 Cale, the Dark Warlord of Corruption, known in Japan as Anubis, the Darkness Demon General (闇魔将・悪奴弥守, Yami Mashō Anubisu), formerly Kujūro Sasaki (佐々木九十郎, Sasaki Kujūro), is the third Warlord to fight the Warriors.
 He wears the Armor of Corruption/the Jackal (漆黒, Shikoku), which represents Winter and the virtue Kou (考, filial piety), or Tei (Obedience) in the English dub.
 He wields a nodachi and claw-like armor spikes and his finishing move is Black Lightning Slash (暗黒跳飛斬り, Ankoku Chohigiri), which fires several black lasers.

 According to The Encyclopedia of YST, if Cale was to use his powers for good, he would guide those lost in the darkness.
+His human name may be in reference to Sasaki Kojirō, a reputable swordsman and duelist from the late 16th and early 17th centuries.